starfall218/starfall218/README.md

 ### 📖 DeclareDaily
 A Bible-based daily declarations app for believers — built with React Native and Expo.

-DeclareDaily isn't just a project.
-The app is launching on the Google Play Store soon.

 > *"Speak it before you see it."*